nparcollet/cookie/README.md

 # PREREQUISITES

-Before working with cookie, you need to ensure the necessary dependencies are installed on your system.
+Before working with cookie, you need to ensure the necessary dependencies are installed on your system and properly setup.
 Note that these are kept to the bare minimum as to ensure cookie can run on a wide variety of systems.
 As of today, the following are required:

 - git
 - python
 - docker
-- console
+- any console (window: wsl, powershell, linux: console, ...)

 These tools are available on most OS and are relatively easy to install and setup.
 Simply check online for these component as they all come with simple installation guides.